JonasV29/JonasV29/README.md

 ## Here are some ideas to get you started:

- - 👨‍💻I’m currently learning in JavaScript,C/C++, Html,Elixir and Java
+ - 👨‍💻I’m currently learning in JavaScript,C/C++, Html, and Java
  - 💬I have an intermediate english

 ![Jonas's GitHub stats](https://github-readme-stats.vercel.app/api?username=jonasV29&show_icons=true&theme=dracula)